mikemaccana/outdated-browser-rework/README.md

 #### Options

-__browserSupport__:Object - A matrix of browsers and their major versions - see above for demo.
+ - __browserSupport__:Object - A matrix of browsers and their major versions - see above for demo.
 Anything less will be unsupported.
-__requiredCssProperty__:String - A CSS property that must be supported.
+ - __requiredCssProperty__:String - A CSS property that must be supported.
+ - __requireChromeOnAndroid__:Boolean - Ask Android users to install Chrome.

 ### SCSS